monarch-initiative/SEPO-ontology/README.md

 ### II.
 Core Concepts

 The core of the SEPIO model is set of related informational entities representing **assertions**, **evidence lines**, and **evidence (supporting information)**.
 These concepts are commonly referenced, implicitly or explicitly, across various formal models related to evidence and provenance for scientific claims [1,2,3,4], and are rooted in philosophical accounts of reasoning, argument, and discourse.
-Around these concepts, SEPIO provides a minimal but extensible model of process and process participants that are necessary to address its driving use cases and requirements (Figure 1 below).
+Around these concepts, SEPIO provides a minimal but extensible model of process and process participants that are necessary to address its driving use cases and requirements (**Figure 1** below).

-Definitions and examples of the core concepts in the SEPIO model.
-Figure 1gives a high-level view of the relationships SEPIO defines between these concepts.

 -----